 1.3.1 To be eligible to receive a bursary students must be aged 16 or over and under 19 on the 31 August in the academic year in which they start their programme of study.
 If a student receiving a discretionary bursary turns 19 during a programme of study begun when they were below 19 they can continue to receive the bursary to the end of the academic year in which they turn 19, or to the end of their programme of study, whichever is sooner provided that they continue to need financial support.

-Students over the age of 19 are also eligible for discretionary bursaries if they have a current Education, Health and Care Plan (EHCP) or if they are continuing a programme of study they began aged 16 - 18.
+Students over the age of 19 are also eligible for discretionary bursaries if they have a current Education, Health and Care Plan (EHCP).